Child Visitors to the Library

 If a child wishes to visit the library or needs to use library resources parents, guardians, and caregivers must follow these library guidelines:

-2. Children in junior high school/ages 10-13 are permitted in the library on their own with a signed permission slip.
-Without a permission slip, children of this age must be accompanied by an adult caregiver (age 16+) or will not be admitted into the building.
+1. Children not yet in junior high school/ages 0-8 are only permitted in the library with a caregiver (age 16 or older).
+Caregivers must remain in the building at all times.
+Unattended children will not be admitted into the building.

-• Permission slips are available in the library and on the library website.
+3. Permission slips are available in the library and on the library website.

 Parents, guardians, and caregivers need to remember that the library is a public place that welcomes customers of all ages.
 Library staff cannot prevent children from interacting with persons whose interest in children is not entirely wholesome.

 Library staff cannot be responsible for overseeing children while they visit the library with a guardian or on their own.
 The library staff cannot monitor children when they enter or leave the library building.
-Staff cannot verify is a child is in the building or on the grounds.
+Staff cannot verify if a child is in the building or on the grounds.

 Parents, guardians, and caregivers, not library staff, are responsible for the behavior and supervision of their children in the library.